gangmuk/gangmuk.github.io/_posts/2025-12-02-my-way-of-understanding-vllm-v1-scheduling-algorithm.md

 At the start of each iteration (which will be launched as one GPU kernel), the scheduler resets the `token_budget` to `max_num_batched_tokens`.
 It then proceeds in two distinct phases to fill this budget.

-#### vllm's Scheduler Algorithm's Philosophies
+#### vllm's scheduler algorithm's design choices
-vllm scheduler follows certain scheduling philosophies.
+vllm scheduler made certain scheduling choices.
 Before diving into the detailed scheduling logic, let's see what I mean by that.
 It will help you picture why the scheduling algorithm is designed in such a way.

 1. Batch & Lock-Step Execution: vLLM is a batch scheduler.
 It groups tokens from multiple requests into a single batch to execute as one GPU kernel launch.
 This maximizes GPU compute saturation (throughput) at the cost of coupling their execution timing.
 2. Run-to-Completion (mostly): Unlike the Linux CFS (Completely Fair Scheduler) which aggressively context-switches processes to ensure fairness (giving every process a tiny "time slice" of CPU), vLLM tries to keep a request in the `Running` state until it finishes.